spdx/spdx-3-model/model/Licensing/Classes/AnyLicenseInfo.md

 SPDX-License-Identifier: Community-Spec-1.0

-# LicenseExpression
+# AnyLicenseInfo

 ## Summary

-Abstract class representing a license expression consisting of one or more licenses (optionally including exceptions), which may be combined according to the SPDX license expression syntax.
+Abstract class representing a license combination consisting of one or more licenses (optionally including exceptions), which may be combined according to the SPDX license expression syntax.

 ## Description

-A LicenseExpression is used by a licensing field for a software package, file or snippet when its value is not NOASSERTION or NONE.
+An AnyLicenseInfo is used by a licensing field for a software package, file or snippet when its value is not NOASSERTION or NONE.
 It can be a single license (either on the SPDX License List or a custom-defined license);
 a single license with an "or later" operator applied; the foregoing with an